kwilteam/kwil-db/extensions/README.md

 Extensions can be made by implementing a driver for one of many interfaces.
 These implementations should be registered using Go's `init()` function, which will register the driver when the package is loaded.
 This is conceptually similar to Go's `database/sql` package, where users can implement custom `database/sql/driver/Driver` implementations.

+## Implementation

+The code for an extension may be in one of the packages here, or in an external imported module.
+However, for the extension to be used by `kwild`, it must be imported by this package so that it is available when the application is built.
+If the extension code exists in an external module, this is done with a simple .go source file that has a nameless import so that the extension's `init()` function is called.

 ## Build Tags

-To include an extension in a build, users should use [Go's build tags](<https://www.digitalocean.com/community/tutorials/customizing-go-binaries-with-build-tags>).
+To include an extension in a build, users should use [Go's build tags](https://pkg.go.dev/cmd/go#hdr-Build_constraints).
 Users can specify what extensions they include by including their respective tags:

 ### Tag Naming